ben-marino/sociallyfed-ai-workflow/docs/FAQ.md

 **Common causes:**
 - Long conversation (hit token limit)
 - Switched to new chat/project
-- Didn't provide context file
+- Didn't provide a context file

 **Solutions:**
 - Re-run `provide-context.sh`
 - Reference specific parts of context explicitly
-- Start new chat with fresh context provision
+- Start a new chat with fresh context provision
 - Keep prompts focused

 ### Can I use this without Claude Pro?